England. Change location

 Introduction to childhood studies and child psychology

 How can we understand children, childhood and youth today?
-What influences children’s development?
-What roles do families, society and culture play?
-This introductory module offers fascinating insights into children and young people’s lives.
-Through anthropology, sociology, childhood and youth studies and psychology, you will explore themes including mental health, education, diverse families, global childhoods, adolescence, development, children’s rights, and more, to learn about the factors that shape children and young people’s experiences, and their emotional, physical, intellectual, social and cultural development from birth to early adulthood.
+What influences children’s development right up to early adulthood?
+What roles do families, society, and culture play?
+This introductory module offers fascinating insights into children's and young people’s lives.
+Through anthropology, sociology, childhood and youth studies and psychology, you will explore themes including mental health, education, diverse families, global childhoods, adolescence, development, children’s rights, and more.
+You will learn about the factors that shape children and young people’s experiences and their emotional, physical, intellectual, social, and cultural development from birth to early adulthood.
 You’ll learn about these thought-provoking topics through audio, video and interactive online materials.

 Modules count towards OU qualifications